 Clients with smaller weddings typically select 6 or 7 hours of coverage.
 Fewer than 5% of my clients select 10 or more hours of coverage.

 Just get in touch and I'd be happy to provide you with options so you can better understand your potential investment.

 Do we need an additional photographer?

-The answer to this question is almost always yes — even for smaller weddings.
-More information about my reasoning behind this belief and pricing details can be found on my
+The answer to this question is almost always yes — except for the smallest, most intimate weddings.
+More information about my reasoning behind this belief and pricing details can be found on my additional photographer pricing section.

-Do you have any advice on how to look better on my wedding day?
+Do you have any advice on how to look my best?

-Do you have any advice for guests on how they can look better at my wedding?
+Do you have any advice for wedding guests?

 How long have you been a professional photographer?